ani119/ProjektGrupowy/README.md

 # ProjektGrupowy

-1. Before add documentation create an issue and branch.
+1. Before add files create an issue and branch.
+2. Before add files to master branch create pull request.
+3. After 3 approvals you can push to master.
-2. All documents should be at 'docs' folder
+4. All documents should be at 'docs' folder.